-If you have problems logging in AND have allowed at least 24 hours for any enrollment changes to be updated, please email Edwin Rudolph.
+If you have problems accessing Moodle AND have allowed at least 1 hour after registering for a CS course on Banweb, please email Edwin Rudolph.
 Please make sure you clearly describe your problem, and include your name and student ID number (917#).

 3. Your Current Courses

 Once you login, you will see your current list of courses on the Moodle home page.
-Please remember, if you have recently added or dropped a class, it may take at least 24 hours for that change to be reflected on Moodle.
+Please remember, if you have recently added or dropped a class, it may take up to 1 hour for that change to be reflected on Moodle.
 Your Moodle home page will look similar to the screenshot below: